NewcastleRSE/ADV-PowerBI/README.md

 PI: [Nick Holliman](https://www.ncl.ac.uk/computing/people/profile/nickholliman.html)
 RSE(s): [Mike Simpson](https://www.ncl.ac.uk/digitalinstitute/staff/profile/mikesimpson.html)

+## Notes
+There are two Power BI files in the repository, one contains some test python code (examples of how to use matplotlib/seaborn to draw Power BI graphs) and the second contains the Blender code.

 ## Instructions
 Currently, there are some hard-coded links in the files, these will need to be updated for the scripts to work.
-Most currently point at "D:\Projects\ADV-PowerBI\"
+The "blender_test.pbix" visualisations include a coded "filepath" variable, which currently points at "D:\Projects\ADV-PowerBI".
+This needs to be changed to point at the directory into which the files have been downloaded.

 ## Installation
 The scripts will only work if the following are installed on your PC: